 - Student travel to present results at a domestic scientific conference.
 Note that travel support requested through an SOS proposal cannot be used for travel expenses associated with data acquisition or reduction.
-Those receiving funding through the NRAO Student Observing Support Program remain eligible for the standard NRAO user support programs, including travel to the NRAO for observing and data reduction, and page charge support.
+Those receiving funding through the NRAO Student Observing Support Program remain eligible for the standard NRAO user support programs, including travel to the NRAO for observing and data reduction.

 - Computer equipment.

 - The Budget Description section of the SOS proposal must include:

 - Details regarding travel support requests (i.e. will travel funds be used to allow the student to present results from this research proposal at a meeting).

 - Any detailed information to support requests for computer hardware.

 - Funding will be awarded by the Student Observing Support Committee.
 Factors considered in making awards include, but are not limited to:

 - The ranking and scheduling priorities of the related observing proposal.